Giant Manta Ray Facts

 Giant Manta Ray Physical Description

-The Giant Manta Ray, like many species, displays a moderate degree of the trait of sexual dimorphism.
+The Giant Manta Ray, like many species around the world, displays a moderate degree of the trait of sexual dimorphism.
 In the case of this creature, that characteristic presents itself in terms of physical size.
 That holds true because females of the species tend to be slightly larger.

 Yet, exceptional individuals of both genders do occasionally attain a significantly greater size.
-In fact, one specimen measured 29.9 ft (9.1 m) across the wings.
-Regardless of size, both genders have the same body shape.
+In fact, one specimen in particular measured 29.9 ft (9.1 m) across the wings.
+Regardless of size, however, both genders have the same shape.
 That consists of a flattened, roughly triangular form.

 The Giant Manta Ray also possesses smaller fins positioned relatively near the head.
-These it typically keeps rolled up while swimming, however.
-This species actually has 18 rows of small teeth.
+These the creature typically keeps rolled up while swimming, though.
+This intriguing species actually evolved 18 rows of small teeth.
 The eyes, meanwhile, remain small and sit on the side of the head.

-The tail of this wonder of evolution also grows comparatively long, as well as extremely slender in shape.
-The upper body of the species most commonly appears black or steely blue.
-The underbelly, though, generally displays an off-white to grayish color.
+The tail of this wonder of Nature and evolution also grows comparatively long, as well as extremely slender in shape.
+The upper body of the species most commonly manifests as either black or steely blue.
+The underbelly of the animal, though, generally displays an off-white to grayish color.

 - Kingdom: Animalia